AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

 Features included in this package:
  - **Base:** Basic commands for getting basic information, manage command permissions, languages and dynamic commands (only-text commands useful for giving information).
- - **Chat-Plugins:** This includes a customizable database of jokes and quotes, random answer and pokemon informational commands.
-This also includes a 'translate' command for pokemon stuff.
+ - **Chat-Plugins:** This includes a customizable database of jokes and quotes, pokemon informational commands, smogon-related commands and others like regdate or translate (to translate pokemon stuff into different languages).
  - **Moderation:** Automated chat moderation for infractions like spam, flood, caps, stretching, etc  This also includes a blacklist and welcome messages called join-phrases.
  - **Battle:** Automated battle bot for challenges, ladder and tournaments.
 This also includes teams management commands.
 Note that this is not an artificial intelligence, just an improvised algorithm that simulates in-game players (just for fun).
  - **Chat Logger:** Stores logs of chat rooms and/or pms.
 This also includes an optional logs server.